Daniel Cabrera: Washington Nationals

 On December 29, 2008, Cabrera signed a one-year deal with the Washington Nationals.
 On April 19, 2009, Cabrera reached base safely for the first time in his career with a four pitch walk issued by Hayden Penn.
 He struck out 18 times in a row beforehand.
-On May 26, 2009, Cabrera was designated for assignment, and once clearing waivers the Nationals announced that he would be released.
+On May 26, Cabrera was designated for assignment, and once clearing waivers the Nationals announced that he would be released.

 Arizona Diamondbacks

 On August 3, 2009, the Arizona Diamondbacks signed Cabrera to a minor league contract.
-On November 4, 2009, Cabrera filed for free agency.
+He elected free agency following the season on November 4.